contentauth/c2pa-python/docs/working-stores.md

 ### Use ingredients to build provenance chains

-Add ingredients to your manifests to maintain a clear provenance chain:
+Add ingredients to your manifests to maintain a provenance chain:

 ```py
 ingredient_json = json.dumps({